ShoAnn/typescript-playground/README.md

 # Apps
 - to-do list using vanilla typescript
-- to-do list using nextjs
+- to-do list using nextjs with postgres db